-On the Inca Trail you will pass through two mountains: Paso de Warmi Huañusca “dead woman” which is located at 4200 meters above sea level, which lasts about 5 to 6 hours on its ascent and you have to descend about 2 hours.
+On the Inca Trail, you will pass through two mountains: Paso de Warmi Huañusca “dead woman” located at 4200 meters above sea level, which lasts about 5 to 6 hours on its ascent and you have to descend about 2 hours.
 The second ascent is the Runquraqay pass, which is located at 4,000 meters above sea level. and you get to go up in 2 hours and a half approximately.

 This trek is lower than the Salkantay trek but due to physical fatigue it often happens that you have altitude sickness problems “soroche”.